drbfraser/CRADLE-Platform/docs/forms-api-v2-migration.md

 | `name_string_id` | string | yes |

 Returns: 200, 400 if english missing or ID mismatch, 404 not found.

 ---

+### V2 — GET /api/forms/v2/classifications/summary

+Returns the most recent non-archived template per classification.
+Same as V1 but classification names are multilingual.

+Returns: 200 array of FormTemplateV2Response.

+---

+### V2 — GET /api/forms/v2/classifications/{form_classification_id}/templates

+Get all template versions for a classification.
+Same as V1 but classification names are multilingual.

+Returns: 200 array of FormTemplateV2Response.

+---